CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: State of the Art

-\textit{Facebook}'s \textit{FBCTF} \cite{fbctf} represented a notable alternative owing to its visually rich interface and world-map-style scoreboard. \textit{FBCTF} offered superior aesthetics compared to \textit{CTFd}, but proved significantly more difficult to install and maintain.
-As noted in comparative evaluations \cite{karagiannis2020}, \textit{FBCTF} is better suited to large-scale public competitions where visual impact is a priority, but its operational complexity makes it ill-suited for academic environments with limited DevOps resources.
+\textit{Facebook's FBCTF} \cite{fbctf} represented a notable alternative due to its visually rich interface and world-map-style scoreboard. \textit{FBCTF} offered superior aesthetics compared to \textit{CTFd}, but proved significantly harder to install and maintain.
+As comparative evaluations note \cite{karagiannis2020}, \textit{FBCTF} is better suited for large-scale public competitions where visual impact is a priority, but its operational complexity makes it poorly suited to academic environments with limited DevOps resources.
 Furthermore, the project has been discontinued and no longer receives active maintenance.

-A comprehensive study by Kucek and Leitner \cite{kucek2020survey} examined eight open-source CTF platforms and concluded that, while core functionality was generally consistent across them, game configuration options vary substantially.
+A comprehensive study by Kucek and Leitner \cite{kucek2020survey} examined eight open-source CTF platforms and concluded that, while basic functionality was generally consistent across them, game configuration options vary substantially.
 The study highlights that no existing platform offered integrated support for dynamic challenge environments, per-user container isolation, or automatic scaling, confirming that the infrastructure layer remains a persistent gap in the CTF ecosystem.